Battle of Borodino: First attacks on the Raevsky redoubt

-Prince Eugène de Beauharnais advanced his corps against Borodino, rushing the village and capturing it from the Russian Guard Jägers.
-However, the advancing columns rapidly lost their cohesion; shortly after clearing Borodino, they faced fresh Russian assault columns and retreated back to the village.
+Beauharnais advanced his corps against Borodino, rushing the village and capturing it from the Russian Guard Jägers.
+However, the advancing columns rapidly lost their cohesion; shortly after clearing Borodino, they faced fresh Russian assault columns and retreated to the village.
 General Delzons was posted to Borodino to prevent the Russians retaking it.

-Morand's division then crossed to the north side of the Semyenovka stream, while the remainder of Eugène's forces traversed three bridges across the Kolocha to the south, placing them on the same side of the stream as the Russians.
+Morand's division then crossed to the north side of the Semyenovka stream, while the remainder of Beauharnais' forces traversed three bridges across the Kolocha to the south, placing them on the same side of the stream as the Russians.
 He then deployed most of his artillery and began to push the Russians back toward the Raevsky redoubt.
 Broussier and Morand's divisions then advanced together with furious artillery support.
-The redoubt changed hands as Barclay was forced to personally rally Paskevitch's routed regiment.
+The redoubt changed hands as Barclay was forced to personally rally Paskevich's routed regiment.

-Kutuzov ordered Yermolov to take action; the general brought forward three horse artillery batteries that began to blast the open-ended redoubt, while the 3rd Battalion of the Ufa Regiment and two Jäger regiments brought up by Barclay rushed in with the bayonet to eliminate Bonnamy's brigade.
+Kutuzov ordered Yermolov to take action; the general brought forward three horse artillery batteries that began to blast the open-ended redoubt, while the 3rd Battalion of the Ufa Regiment and two Jäger regiments brought up by Barclay rushed in with the bayonet to eliminate Bonnamy's brigade, which broke into the redoubt.
 The Russian reinforcements' assault returned the redoubt to Russian control.